BiggerPockets/patterns/_patterns/use-active-job.md

 name: Use ActiveJob
 ---

-When writing a background task, use ActiveJob rather than Sidekiq workers.
+When writing a background task, prefer ActiveJob over Sidekiq::Worker.

-Benefits include:
+Benefits of ActiveJob over Sidekiq::Worker:
-- Advanced serialization and deserialization provided by Rails (GlobalID), allowing us to pass models in as arguments, rather than just IDs
+- Advanced serialization and deserialization provided by Rails (GlobalID), allowing us to pass models in as arguments, rather than just IDs.
-- If we ever want to use an alternative queueing backend, we can
+- It is easier to switch to a different job processing backend.

+Use [`sidekiq_options`](https://github.com/mperham/sidekiq/wiki/Active-Job#customizing-error-handling) if you need more nuanced Sidekiq-specific configuration.

 ## Bad